smorks/keepassnatmsg/README.md

  4. Restart KeePass
  5. Go to Tools -> KeePassNatMsg Options
  6. Click on "Install/Update Native Messaging Host", wait for message telling you it was intalled.
+ 7. Install the [KeePassXC-Browser](https://github.com/keepassxreboot/keepassxc-browser) extension for your browser, and Connect to the database from within the extension.

 ### KeePassNatMsg on Linux and Mac